GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What is a good pilot size?</h4>
     <p class="usa-alert__text">
-      The FIDO2 CoA advises basing your pilot user size on a cross-section of production users.
+      The FIDO2 CoA advises basing your pilot user size on a cross-section of production users (not inclusive of only IT users).
 A good size group is 50-100 users for platform authenticators and half that for roaming authenticators.
 The intent of a FIDO2 pilot should focus on validating enterprise use cases with an intent to deploy it in production as either an alternative or backup authenticator.
     </p>
   </div>
 </div>